SaxsCode/windows-sync/README.md

 Inspired by common FTP upload workflows and Neovim plugin best practices.
 Thanks to the Neovim community for guidance and support.

-Related
-What specific curl commands do I need to include for setup or testing How can I demonstrate curl's capabilities effectively in my documentation Are there common curl options that enhance my plugin's functionality How do I explain the integration of curl with my FTP plugin clearly What troubleshooting tips should I add for users using curl with my plugin